iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 1 reviews"/>
 </p>

+> Good concept.
+My problem is that it kicks in whenever the phone is charging, not desirable when plugged into a powerbank.
+I use my phone as cycling computer and also with maps and use a powerbank so i can have the screen on all the time.
+If dreamlabs kicks in it drains the powerbank and phone battery at an amazing rate.
+It would help if it was possible to define the time period when dreamlab is active so it is restricted to overnight charging time.
+Running too often when not wanted so uninstall<br> :date: __2021-01-28 18:26:03__

 > Installed on my oneplus 8 and it instantly stopped responding and crashed out hence 1 star<br> :date: __2021-01-23 08:11:26__